Letters From Swaziland

 The Israelis are a hard-nosed lot (and sometimes a bit hard-headed as well).
 They are confident and determined.
 From the point of view of progress in a technological sense they are amazing.
 By use of the most modern farming methods and irrigation they have turned this country into a greenhouse in spite of its rocky, arid quality.
 (I think they could cultivate pavement if put to the test!)

-Hills that are too steep and too rocky as in Judea are either terraced and used for citrus or olive orchards or they are made into forests.
+Hills that are too steep and too rocky, as in Judea, are either terraced and used for citrus or olive orchards or they are made into forests.
 Even the impossibly dry Negev Desert is becoming green.
 From this aspect they stand in stark contrast to the Arab countries.
-Going from Israeli to Jordanian west bank territory is a matter of going from green to brown.
+Going from Israeli to the Jordanian west bank territory is a matter of going from green to brown.

 If they were able to absorb the Palestinians into their system and brotherhood, the whole Middle East thing would dry up and blow away, but I suppose the years of mutual hatred, war and cultural differences make that possibility remote.